Tournament Rules

 Passing Fish to another Vessel: Passing a fish to another vessel is permitted only due to mechanical breakdown.
 Fish must be accompanied by a signed catch report and confirmed with committee boats on VHF channel 65 at time of transfer.

 Weigh-Stations: Manage your travel time!
-All release affidavits and tournament species must be weighed at Ripley Light Yacht Club (RLYC) between 3pm – 6pm, or confirmed by the check-in boat by 6pm.
-All qualifying Kingfish and Offshore fish must arrive to weigh-station by boat.
+All release affidavits and tournament species must be weighed at St. John’s Yacht Harbor between 3pm – 5pm, or confirmed by the check-in boat at Wappoo Cut by 5pm.
+All qualifying fish must arrive at the weigh-station by boat.
 No exceptions.
-Boats must be visible by weigh-masters or check-in boat by 6:00pm.
+Boats must be visible by weigh-masters or check-in boat by 5:00pm at St. John’s Yacht Harbor, or Checked in with the Committee Boat at Wappoo Cut by 5:00pm..
 Boats shall contact tournament officials via VHF channel 65 or LCO weighmaster’s phone number 571-969-8322.
 No mutilated fish will be weighed.
 Fish shall be accompanied by a catch report, and the boat agent or angler is required to sign the finalized catch report upon completion of weigh-in.
 At which point, your team has approved the official weight of your catch as final.
 Fish are subject to examination by tournament officials.

-Tie Breaker: In the event of a tie for any tournament species weighed or caught and released, the first weighed fish of its species or earliest Catch and Release Affidavit returned to the weigh-station will be the winner.
+Tie Breaker: In the event of a tie for any tournament species weighed, the first weighed fish of its species will be the winner.
 Weigh-station time limitations strictly enforced (above).

 Protests & Polygraph: Protests require a $500 nonrefundable protest fee, and must be submitted within one hour after the published closing time of weigh-stations.
 Tournament officials reserve the right to request a polygraph test of any and all winning teams or anglers.
 Protested payouts will be deferred until a resolution is determined.